Last Updated on October 3, 2022 by Andrew Pirie

 Out of interest, the Batang Pinoy record is 2.19.56, set by Feiza Lenton of the Leyte Sports Academy in 2014.

-Which undoubtedly, Tara will have no problems going past in the finals.
+Undoubtedly, Tara will have no problems going past the finals.

 If anything, this reiterates that the PSC should reconsider the Batang Pinoy when we have performances like this.